apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 ## Setting up DynamoDB monitoring
 Next, let's take DynamoDB as an example to illustrate the necessary settings in aws before using OAP to collect CloudWatch metrics:

-1. Go to [Kinesis Console](https://console.aws.amazon.com/kinesis/home), create a data stream, select `Direct PUT` for `Source` and `HTTP Endpoint` for `Destination`.
+1. Go to [Kinesis Console](https://console.aws.amazon.com/kinesis/home), create a data stream, and select `Direct PUT` for `Source` and `HTTP Endpoint` for `Destination`.
 And set `HTTP Endpoint URL` to `Gateway URL`.
 The rest of the configuration options can be configured as needed.

 ! [image.png](. /kinesis.png)

 2. Go to the [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/home), select `Metrics-Stream` in the left control panel, and click Create metric stream.
-Select `AWS/DynamoDB` for `namepsace`.
+Select `AWS/DynamoDB` for `namespace`.
 Also, you can add other namespaces as needed. `Kinesis Data Firehose` selects the data stream created in the first step.
 Finally, set the output format to opentelemetry0.7.
 The rest of the configuration options can be configured as needed.

 ! [cloudwatch.png](. /cloudwatch.png)